supremkc05/supremkc05/README.md

   Analyzing and visualizing trek data to uncover patterns and insights for outdoor enthusiasts.

  - **Air Bnb Analysis**
-  Data analysis project focused on understanding Airbnb pricing patterns and building predictive models for property pricing optimization.
+  <br>Data analysis project focused on understanding Airbnb pricing patterns and building predictive models for property pricing optimization.

 ---